 Ask us about FHA loan income requirements

-Freedom Mortgage is the #1 FHA lender1 in the United States.
+Freedom Mortgage was the #1 FHA lender1 in the United States in 2021.
 We’re happy to answer your questions and help you decide if buying or refinancing a home with an FHA loan make senses for you.
 Visit our Get Started page or call our helpful Loan Advisors at 877-220-5533.

 1. Inside Mortgage Finance, 2021